liris-xr/PLUME/docs/tutorials/beginner/basics/introduction.md

 # Introduction

 While virtual reality research often relies on self-reported data through questionnaires and interviews, the growing need for objective measurements has made behavioral and physiological data collection essential.
 However, collecting this data in XR environments remains technically challenging.
-PLUME is a toolbox that aims to address this challenge by providing a set of tool to easily <strong>record the virtual environment, user behavior, and synchronized physiological signals</strong> as exhaustively as possible, and perform <strong>in-situ</strong> and <strong>ex-situ</strong> analysis of the data.
+PLUME is a toolbox that aims to address this challenge by providing a set of tool to easily <strong>record the virtual environment, user behavior, and synchronized physiological signals</strong> as exhaustively as possible, and perform <strong>in-situ</strong> and <strong>ex-situ analysis</strong> of the data.
 PLUME is composed of three main tools:

 * [PLUME Recorder](https://github.com/liris-xr/PLUME-Recorder) for recording data from any Unity applications.
 * [PLUME Viewer](https://github.com/liris-xr/PLUME-Viewer) for replaying records and in-situ analysis.